kevinylo/ShipmentDriver/README.md

 # scheduling driver for delivery given rules
+## app building
+- Should be a straight forward import from github, build and run using recent android studio.

 ## algorithm
 - Generate suitability score on all the available deliveries for every driver
 - Put the combined (driver, delivery, ss) into heap structure designed to sort based on descending suitability score with time complexity of O(n log n)